 Unchain Marlboro was created by the Humane Society of Marlboro County (HSMC) to improve the quality of life for dogs who live outside, as well as offer continued support and resources for their families in the form of free or discounted veterinary care, pet food, microchipping, and more.
 This program is only successful in executing its mission because of the trust HSMC staff have built within their community.
 And it’s because of that trust that the community welcomes RedRover’s support with open arms when HSMC calls on us to assist.

 In addition to providing hands-on support as a trained RedRover Responders volunteer, my role on this deployment was to capture footage for future fundraising efforts, enabling us to help even more pets and their people.
 To that end, I spent a lot of time speaking with the families who had either been approached by HSMC outreach staff to participate in the program, or who had reached out for assistance on their own.
-One truth became immediately and undeniably clear from these interactions: These people loved their animals.
-Adored them.
-In some cases, they even needed them – a sentiment many of us can relate to.
-So, why didn’t they provide for their animals in ways you or I may deem “right” or “ideal”?
+One truth became immediately and undeniably clear from these interactions: Just like my pets, these animals are cherished and adored.
+Their humans even need them just as I need mine.
+So, why were they cared for so differently from the way I care for my animals?
 Like so many things in life, the answer to this is complicated and layered.

 Economic disparity and cultural factors play a huge role.
 For the families I met, housing and caring for their pets in ways I was used to was not only financially out of reach, it was simply not the way of life here.